JuiceFS Performance Evaluation Guide

 .
 See trash for details.

-The JuiceFS bench
+The juicefs bench

 command can help you do a quick performance test on a standalone machine.
 With the test results, it is easy to evaluate if your environment configuration and JuiceFS performance are normal.
 Assuming you have mounted JuiceFS to /mnt/jfs